AdobeDocs/experience-manager-65.en/help/forms/using/creating-accessible-adaptive-forms.md

 ## Use the accessibility tool to find remaining accessibility issues

-Accessible Name and Description Inspector (ANDI) helps you identify and fix accessibility compliance related issues in an adaptive form.
+Accessible Name and Description Inspector (ANDI) helps you identify and fix accessibility compliance-related issues in an adaptive form.
 To use the ANDI tool to find the accessibility issues in an adaptive form:

 1. Open the adaptive form in preview mode.
 1. Click the bookmarked ANDI tool icon.
 The ANDI tool analyzes the adaptive form and displays accessibility issues.
 For details on how to use the tool, see [ANDI's documentation](https://www.ssa.gov/accessibility/andi/help/howtouse.html).